3 Days in Budapest: The Best Budapest Itinerary [2024]

 3.Explore Castle District

-On the other (Buda) side of the river, you will see Castle Hill.
-Full of history, beautiful architecture with buildings dated back to the 15th century, and outstanding viewpoints, it is a must-visit area of Budapest.
+This 3-day Budapest itinerary continues with the beautiful Castle District.
+On the other side of the river (Buda), you will see Castle Hill.
+Full of history, stunning architecture with buildings dating back to the 15th century, and outstanding viewpoints, it is a must-visit area of Budapest.
 The zone contains some of Budapest’s top attractions like Trinity Square, Matthias Church, Fishermen’s Bastion, and Buda Castle.
+I’ll provide a brief overview of each of these attractions to help you plan your visit more effectively.

-Note: It is not difficult to climb the hill, or you can go by bus (we took the bus to Buda side because of the cold winter day).
+It is not difficult to climb the hill, but you can go by bus too (I took the bus to the Buda side because of the cold winter day).
 But for a different experience, you can also use the Buda Castle funicular.
-Just check if it is working now (because of the running renovations in Budapest).
-I used such funicular for the first time in Lisbon, Portugal.
-It was a funny experience.
-So if you haven’t tried such until now, why not try it in Budapest.
+I used such a funicular for the first time in Lisbon, Portugal.
+It was a fun experience.
+So, if you haven’t tried such yet, why not try it in Budapest?

 4.Instagrammable views from Fisherman’s Bastion

 Fisherman’s Bastion is a lovely spot to visit any time of the year and one of Budapest’s most popular instagrammable locations.
+For a less crowded experience, consider visiting early in the morning or late in the evening.
 You can climb the towers and take incredible photos.
 It is a place in Budapest where most tourists go for panoramic views and a fairytale experience with all these turrets and archways.
 (And in December, they were decorated with Christmas lights.
 So beautiful for night shots!)
 But be prepared for a very crowded tourist spot.
 Have you been there when this magical place is covered in snow?
 Me not, and I really regret it!

 Fishermans bastion in Budapest